timseverien/throttled-promise/README.md

 ## Note

 Some environments, older browsers for example, do not support Promises.
 To use this module on those environments, you will need a polyfill.
-I highly recommend Jake Archibald’s [es6-promise](https://github.com/jakearchibald/es6-promise), but any Polyfill that follows the specification should do.
+I highly recommend Jake Archibald’s [es6-promise](https://github.com/jakearchibald/es6-promise), but any polyfill that follows the specification should do.

 For node.js, you may want to use the `--harmony` flag instead of a polyfill to get support for Promises.